 Application & admission

-Have you graduated from school abroad?
-Then you may not be able to start studying in Germany straight away.
-In this case, the preparatory college at the Zittau/Görlitz University of Applied Sciences will prepare you specifically for your studies.
+Did you earn your high school diploma abroad?
+If so, you may not be able to start a degree program in Germany right away.
+In that case, you can prepare specifically for your studies at the Studienkolleg at the Zittau/Görlitz University of Applied Sciences.

-If you comefrom an EU country, the EEA (Iceland, Liechtenstein, Norway) or Switzerland, you can usually study directly in Saxony with the degree you obtained in your home country - often without going through a preparatory college.
-You can find out exactly which qualification you need here:
+If you’re from an EU country, the EEA (Iceland, Liechtenstein, Norway), or Switzerland, you can usually study directly in Saxony with the degree you earned in your home country—often without having to attend a Studienkolleg first.
+You can find out exactly which qualifications you need here:

-Lessons at the Studienkolleg are held in German.
-For your application, you need at least B1 level German.
+Classes at the Studienkolleg are held in German.
+For your application, you need at least a B1 level of German proficiency.

-We recommend at least B2 at the start of the course so that you can follow the lessons well.
-C1 is then required for your subsequent studies at the Zittau/Görlitz University of Applied Sciences.
+By the start of the course, we recommend at least a B2 level so that you can follow the lessons well.
+For your subsequent studies at Zittau/Görlitz University of Applied Sciences, a C1 level is then required.

 You will need a good knowledge of German for the Studienkolleg and your future studies.
 There are many language schools in Saxony that offer suitable courses.